My Inspiring Personal Story

 That week I sold everything we owned on Craigslist and filed for divorce.
 I took the money I made from our belongings to pay the first and last month’s rent on a really tiny, super-shitty, two-bedroom apartment.
 I had just enough left over for one more month of rent and a few groceries.
 That was all the money I had in the world.
 I didn’t even have a bank account.

 My older sister convinced me to get on food stamps, “Just until you get on your feet.”
 She said.
-I cried when the caseworker took my story at the welfare office, but I knew I had no choice.
+I cried when the case worker took my story at the welfare office, but I knew I had no choice.
 I applied for every job I could find, but interviews were few and far between.
 When the second month came and my rent money was gone, I sold my wedding rings on Craigslist for a fraction of their value; enough for one more month’s rent.
 When the women came to pick up my rings, she looked around our little apartment, at my twins running around in their diapers and said, “I don’t want to know.
 Please don’t tell me the story.”
 She didn’t want my misfortune giving her new wedding rings negative juju.

 Things were certainly bleak, to put it mildly.
-It was terrifying, yet at the same time there was a new spark of hope deep inside me that wouldn’t go away.
+It was terrifying, yet at the same time, there was a new spark of hope deep inside me that wouldn’t go away.
 Now I was in control of my future, and that was a whole new way of thinking about what was possible for my life.
 I remembered an Oprah show I’d watched where she’d talked about changing your thoughts because they have the power to predict your future.
 I mentally traced my life five, and then ten years back and realized that everything I worried about, feared, and stressed over had become my reality.
 That was a huge revelation for me.
 I saw it plain as day: I’d created all those “misfortunes.”
 I’d created that life.
 That was all the proof I needed.
 Even if it had only worked in a negative way up to that point, I knew I had nothing to lose and that possibility brought hope in a way I’d never known.

-My book Hustle Believe Receive tells the story of how I went from a newly single mom with nothing, who was relying on state aid to survive, to an executive of a software company, to a women living her wildest dreams.
+My book Hustle Believe Receive tells the story of how I went from a newly single mom with nothing, who was relying on state aid to survive, to an executive of a software company, to a woman living her wildest dreams.
 It’s real, raw and uncensored advice that works.